Azerbaijan–Jordan relations: Diplomatic relations

 Jordan recognized the independence of the Republic of Azerbaijan on 28 December 1991.
 Diplomatic relations between Azerbaijan and Jordan were established on 13 February 1993.

-The Azerbaijani Embassy in Amman was opened on 28 May 2006.
+Azerbaijani opened its embassy in Amman on 28 May 2006.
 The Jordanian Embassy in Baku was opened on 5 May 2007.

 Currently, there is a working group in the National Assembly of Azerbaijan on inter-parliamentary relations between Azerbaijan and Jordan, consisting of 7 deputies and headed by Arasta Javadova.
 Jordan's Ambassador to Baku is Sami Abdullah Gosheh.
 Azerbaijan's Ambassador to Jordan is Rasim Rzayev.

 On 31 March 2014, the Jordanian-Azerbaijani Interparliamentary friendship group was established in the Parliament (House of Representatives) of Jordan, and Deputy Hazemgashu was elected as its head.
 On 15 July 2014, the Jordan-Azerbaijan inter-parliamentary group of the brotherhood was also established in the upper house of the Kingdom's Parliament, the Senate, and a member of the Senate, Mohammad Sgour, was elected as the head of this group.